liangk/lite-form/projects/lite-form/README.md

 # Lite Form: A Lightweight and Powerful Angular Form Library

-**Lite Form is a comprehensive, open-source library of 12+ standalone components for building modern, reactive forms in Angular (v17+).
-It provides lightweight, customizable, and fully-typed form controls—from basic inputs to advanced data tables—designed to accelerate development and improve user experience.**
+**Lite Form is a comprehensive, open-source library of 13+ standalone components for building modern, reactive forms in Angular (v20+).
+It provides lightweight, customizable, and fully-typed form controls—from basic inputs to advanced data tables and loading indicators—designed to accelerate development and improve user experience.**

 This library is built for developers who need a robust, out-of-the-box solution for form-heavy applications without the overhead of heavy-weight dependencies.
 All components are standalone, tree-shakable, and integrate seamlessly with Angular's Reactive Forms module.